AungKyawSoe-Tech/SLM-as-agent/README.md

 ![How to use SLM](SLM.png "Small Language Model")

+## RAG

+RAG or Retrieval-Augmented Generation, is an AI framework that enhances large language models (LLMs) by connecting them to external knowledge bases to provide more accurate, current, and domain-specific information.

+Extending this SLM work to RAG can be read in the following document [RAG How-To](rag/Rag.md)

 ## Workflow diagrams

 Render UML diagrams using [Mermaid](https://mermaidjs.github.io/).
 For example, sequence diagram below will show workflow: